 Dr. Shugarman utilizes a combination of medication and psychotherapy (including cognitive-behavioral, psychodynamic, trauma-focused, EMDR, exposure and response prevention, and supportive therapies) to effectively treat his patients.

-He is board-certified in general and forensic psychiatry, a Distinguished Fellow of the American Psychiatric Association, and skilled in treating mental illness and a variety of psychiatric and mental health conditions in adults, including depression; bipolar disorder (manic depression); schizophrenia and other psychotic disorders; anxiety disorders (including panic disorder, generalized anxiety disorder, obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD); substance use disorders / addiction; attention-deficit hyperactivity disorder (ADHD); and personality disorders.
+He is board-certified in general and forensic psychiatry, a Distinguished Fellow of the American Psychiatric Association, and skilled in treating mental illness and a variety of psychiatric and mental health conditions in adults, including depression; bipolar disorder (manic depression); anxiety disorders (including panic disorder, generalized anxiety disorder, and social anxiety disorder); obsessive-compulsive disorder (OCD); post-traumatic stress disorder (PTSD); dissociative disorders; schizophrenia and other psychotic disorders; substance use disorders / addiction; attention-deficit hyperactivity disorder (ADHD); and personality disorders.

-Licensed as a physician in Washington, DC, the Commonwealth of Virginia, and the state of Maryland, Dr. Shugarman is also an active member of the American Psychiatric Association (APA) and a member of the American Medical Association (AMA), American Academy of Psychiatry and the Law (AAPL), and Washington Psychiatric Society (WPS).
+Licensed as a physician in Washington, DC, the Commonwealth of Virginia, and the state of Maryland, Dr. Shugarman is also a fellow of the American Psychiatric Association (APA) and a member of the American Medical Association (AMA), American Academy of Psychiatry and the Law (AAPL), and Washington Psychiatric Society (WPS).

 In addition to his private practice, Dr. Shugarman is a Clinical Assistant Professor of Psychiatry at Georgetown University Hospital, a faculty member of Saint Elizabeths Hospital's/District of Columbia Department of Behavioral Health's Forensic Psychiatry Fellowship Program, and a faculty member of The National Capital Consortium Military Forensic Psychiatry Fellowship Program at Walter Reed Army Medical Center.

 Prior to embarking into full-time private practice, Dr. Shugarman was employed as a full-time forensic psychiatrist at Saint Elizabeths Hospital and the District of Columbia Department of Mental Health, where he treated patients, conducted court-ordered forensic psychiatric evaluations (e.g. competency to stand trial & criminal responsibility), taught, and supervised training psychiatrists and forensic psychiatry fellows.